go to main page

 The mahogany segments are all nicely chatoyant

-view 1a when the bowl had just come off the lathe --- notice how the elm end grain is more sharply defined than it becomes after the application of the polyurethane.
+(1) just off the lathe --- notice how the elm end grain is more sharply defined than it becomes after the application of the polyurethane.
 The same happened with the narra end grain.
-It is unusual that applying a finishing agent "muddies" the colors/grains; usually it sharpens them.
+It is unusual that applying a finishing agent "muddies" the colors/grains; usually it sharpens them, as you can see it has done with the oak base.